General Motors grapples with safety crisis

 June 5, 2014 - GM says it fired 15 people for misconduct and failure to act on the recall of the defective ignition switches for years after first gaining knowledge of the problem.
 GM also releases findings of an internal probe, blaming what the report described as incompetent lower-level employees and saying there was no cover-up.
 The automaker also says it will create a compensation fund for victims.

-May 20, 2014 - GM says it is doubling the charge it expects to take in the second quarter to about $400 million, mostly for recall-related repairs.
-In the first quarter, the company took a charge of $1.3 billion, mostly related to the ignition-switch recall.

-May 16, 2014 - GM is slapped with a $35 million fine by the U.S. Transportation Department for its delayed response to the ignition-switch defect.
+May 16, 2014 - GM is slapped with a $35 million fine by the U.S. Department of Transportation for its delayed response to the ignition-switch defect.

 April 24, 2014 - GM says it is the subject of five different government probes related to its massive recalls.

-April 2, 2014 - GM CEO Mary Barra comes under withering attack at a U.S. Senate hearing where lawmakers accuse the company of "criminal" behavior and "a culture of cover-up."
+April 2, 2014 - GM Chief Executive Officer Mary Barra comes under withering attack at a U.S. Senate hearing where lawmakers accuse the company of "criminal" behavior and "a culture of cover-up."

 April 1, 2014 - Barra tells a U.S. House panel she is "deeply sorry" for the company's failure to respond quickly.